Molly Gruman Update of Position in Le Château Inc. - Up News Info

 MONTREAL, Dec.
-07, 2020 (GLOBE NEWSWIRE) — Molly Gruman announces that on December 4, 2020, she disposed of 534,000 class B voting shares of Le Château Inc. (CTU.H) (“Le Château” or the “Issuer”) on the NEX at an average price of $0.02 per share, representing an aggregate consideration of $10,680.00.
-With this disposition and previous dispositions of class B voting shares of the Issuer, which total 1,129,000 class B voting shares, Mrs. Gruman’s security holding percentage in the Issuer decreased by 3.77% since the last press release issued on June 17, 2013.
-The aggregate number of securities of the Issuer currently held by Mrs. Gruman is 3,371,000 class B voting shares representing approximately 11.00% of the currently outstanding class B voting shares of Le Château.
+10, 2020 (GLOBE NEWSWIRE) — Molly Gruman announces that on December 9, 2020, she disposed of 375,000 class B voting shares of Le Château Inc. (CTU.H) (“Le Château” or the “Issuer”) on the NEX at an average price of $0.02 per share, representing an aggregate consideration of $7,500.00.
+With this disposition, Mrs. Gruman’s security holding percentage in the Issuer decreased approximately by 1.25% since the last press release issued on December 7, 2020.
+The aggregate number of securities of the Issuer currently held by Mrs. Gruman is 2,996,000 class B voting shares representing approximately 9.99% of the currently outstanding class B voting shares of Le Château.

 The class B voting shares of Le Château disposed by Mrs. Gruman were disposed for investment planning purposes.
 In the future, Mrs. Gruman may, from time to time, dispose of additional securities of the Issuer, may continue to hold her present position or may acquire additional securities.